sehraks/spam-sharer/README.md

     echo "storage/" > .gitignore
     ```
   - If the `fbs` alias fails, ensure `~/.bashrc` includes the correct path and reload it (`source ~/.bashrc`).
-  - For other issues, DM on Facebook.
+  - For other issues, open a GitHub issue or DM on Facebook.

 ## Requirements